 I made the journey in a flood of tears.
 I just knew that the worst was to come but I couldn’t bear to involve my partner in my worst thoughts just yet.

 Following the scan it was confirmed that the baby’s heartbeat had stopped a few days earlier.
 I sat in the hospital, alone.
 Guided through the paperwork for the inevitable dilation and curettage (D&C) procedure that would have to follow.
 The procedure was booked to take place on the following Monday and I was sent on my way.

 The journey home was painful.
-Overwhelmed by emotion I specifically took the long bus route across London to get home.
+Overwhelmed by emotion I specifically took the long bus route to get home.
 My boyfriend had contacted me to check whether I was on my way home, I responded with my usual, cheerful tone, not wanting to crush his spirit just yet.

 I got home and immediately went to the bedroom to ‘pull myself together’ before making my way into the living room to a happy boyfriend who instantly knew something was wrong.
 As I burst into tears he held me, crying with me for a baby that we had both dared to believe in.

 The rest of the evening passed in a blur.
 My boyfriend ushered me to bed to rest whilst he joined me to talk about what had happened and the next, oh so familiar steps that we would have to take.

 The following morning I woke to find that the bleeding had started.
 Even though I had tried to prepare myself overnight for the fact that this would happen, nothing ever quite prepares you for realising that it’s really happening, again.